-As a student clinician in the ouge Department of Speech-Lan e to the following guidelines in p services for the semester of 5 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - • Arrive at clinical site and meet clients at the scheduled time.
-Any student clinician who is tardy a maximum of (3) times will be placed on probation and will not receive clock hours for the time in question.
-A student clinician who is tardy more than three times will be counseled by the clinic instructor to drop clinic practicum and retake it next semester. • Call instructor and make contact 30 minutes prior to unscheduled absence.
-If a clinician is unable to attend a therapy session, the instructor must be notified as soon as possible.
-The clinician is not to call the client to cancel the therapy session unless directed to do so by the instructor.
-A student who is ill with a highly infectious disease (i.e., common cold, strep throat, etc.) is cautioned to consider the health and welfare of clients, fellow clinicians, and faculty and staff.
-Each student is individually responsible for the management of his/her personal health, and should consult a physician to assist in making decisions regarding risk to others when an illness occurs. • Maintain scheduled appointments .
-A student who is absent twice, without legitimate reasons, will be counseled by the clinical instructor to withdraw from clinic practicum or receive a failing grade . • services, it is likely to be related to the client's (or parent's) perception of quality and professionalism.
-Thus, students are expected to dress professionally at all times during the provision of clinical services.
-Although professional dress is difficult to define, it does not include oral and/or facial piercings (other than earrings), jeans, shorts, sweat suits, etc. Medical scrubs are recommended.
-If a member of the staff feels that a CLINICIAN IS INAPPROPRIATELY DRESSED FOR A SESSION, THE CLINICIAN WILL NOT BE ABLE TO PROVIDE SERVICES. • Maintain Record of clock hours.
-Each student is responsible for maintaining a complete and accurate record of the clock hours obtained.
-It is the student's responsibility to obtain his/her instructor's signature.
-Any student who knowingly misrepresents information on the clinical clock hour form will be dismissed from the clinic.
-These guidelines are taken from the Speech Pathology and Audiology Clinic Policy and Procedural Manual. s tudent Clinician's Signature Date ō Clinical Supervisor's Signatur e Date - Clinic Coordinator's Signature 2 Date
+Rouge Department of Speech-Langua are to the following guidelines in prov services for the semester of iding supervised eninear • Arrive at clinical site and (3) times will be placed of d meet clients at the schedu on probation and will not rec alled time .
+Any student clinician who believe clock hours for the time in quest d by the clinic instructor to drop clinic tion.
+A student clinician • Call instructor and make contact 30 minutes prior to unscheduled absence.
+If a clinician is unable to attend therapy session, the instructor must be notified as soon as possible.
+The clinician is not to call the client to can the therapy session unless directed to do so by the instructor.
+A student who is ill with a highly infectious disea (i.e., common cold, strep throat, etc.) is cautioned to consider the health and welfare of clients, fellow clinicians, a faculty and staff.
+Each student is individually responsible for the management of his/her personal health, and show consult a physician to assist in making decisions regarding risk to others when an illness occurs. • Maintain scheduled appointments.
+A student who is absent twice, without legitimate reasons, will be concerning the clinical instructor to withdraw from clinic practicum or receive a failing grade. asons, will be counseled • services, it is likely to b students are expected to professional dress is diffic shorts, sweat suits, etc. M the related to the client's (or dress professionally at all cult to define, it does not in Medical scrubs are recomme ce has absolutely no relationship to r parent's) perception of quality and times during the provision of clir clude oral and/or facial piercings (otherded.
+If a member of the staff feels SION, THE CLINICIAN WILL d professionalism.
+Thus, nical services.
+Although ner than earrings), jeans, that a CLINICIAN IS • the clock hours obtained. knowingly misrepresents It is the student's responsiblinformation on the clinical c esponsible for maintaining a complete oility to obtain his/her instructor's sign lock hour form will be dismissed from bogy and Audiology Clinic Policy and Policy nature.
+Any student who in the clinic.
+5 Student Clinician's Signature Date (Clinical Supervisor's Signatur re Date - Clinic Coordinator's Signature e Date